raditya1117/HoneyBadger/python-errors/article.md

 print(name[20])
 ```
 In this code, we tried to access the character at index 20 in the string.
 However, the string is of length 11.
 Hence, the program runs into an `IndexError` exception.

 ```py
 Traceback (most recent call last):
   File "/home/aditya1117/codes/HoneyBadger/python-errors/code.py", line 2, in <module>
     print(name[20])
 IndexError: string index out of range
 ```

-### KeyError
+### Key error

 KeyError exceptions occur when we try to access a non-existent key in a Python dictionary.
-For instance, the dictionay in the following code has keys "a", "b", "c", and "d".
-When we try to access a value with the key "e", the program runs into `KeyError` exception, as shown below:
+For instance, the dictionay in the following code has keys `"a"`, `"b"`, `"c"`, and `"d"`.
+When we try to fetch a value with the key `"e"`, the program runs into `KeyError` exception, as shown below:

 ```py
 my_dict={"a":1,"b":2,"c":3,"d":4}